Best Methods For Identifying Tree Species

 QUAKING ASPEN LEAVES

-Shape: Heart shape with pointed tip, very similar to the Cottonwood, but smaller and more rounded
+Shape: Heart shape, thin with pointed tip, very similar to the Cottonwood leaves, but smaller and more rounded

 Edges: Shallower toothed than Cottonwood

-QUAKING ASPEN BARK is smooth and whitish gray from top to bottom no matter the age, sometimes mistaken for Cottonwood or Birch.
+QUAKING ASPEN BARK is smooth and whitish gray, becoming fissured with long, flat-topped ridges at the base of older trees or trees in deep shade; sometimes mistaken for Cottonwood or Birch.

 QUAKING ASPEN AUTUMN COLORS turn yellow to greenish yellow or golden brown.

 OTHER INFO: Quaking Aspens derive their name due to the leaf stem being flat and structured at an angle making them tremble, shimmer and quake at the slightest of breeze.
 I love the sound they make as well.
 This phenomena is also true for their cousin species, the Cottonwood.